22nd May 2016

 We had been promised a picnic when we arrived at the Kuang Si Waterfall and I had visions of eating soggy sandwiches sitting on the ground.
 In fact we were served a three-course meal sitting on benches at a long table in the shade of some trees right by a waterfall.
 It was a lovely experience.
 After eating we strolled along a footpath that wove its way between beautiful pools and cascades of water.
 A photo-shoot was taking place and several beautiful girls, the finalists of the Miss Laos competition, were posing around the pools.

-These are only a few of the charms of Luang Prabang – there are more to come in my next post.
+These are only a few of the charms of Luang Prabang – there were more to come explorng with Pom, our guide.